Bird Breeding License

 Liability Insurance

 Whether required by law or simply good practice, detailed records are the backbone of a compliant breeding operation.
-BirdTracks helps you maintain records that satisfy legal requirements while also serving your breeding program.
+Record keeping for compliance is not optional for licensed breeders — it is a legal obligation that is verified during inspections.
+Even exempt hobby breeders benefit enormously from thorough documentation.
+BirdTracks helps you maintain records that satisfy legal requirements while also serving your breeding program's genetic and management goals.

 Individual Bird Identification

 USDA-licensed facilities must be able to identify every bird individually.
 Closed leg bands with unique numbers are the most common method.
-BirdTracks lets you record band numbers, species, sex, hatch date, and acquisition source for every bird in your collection.
+Microchips are increasingly used for larger species.
+BirdTracks lets you record band numbers, microchip IDs, species, mutation, sex, hatch date, and acquisition source for every bird in your collection — creating a permanent digital record that is always accessible.

 Acquisition and Disposition Records

 You must record where each bird came from (breeder name, address, date acquired) and where it went (buyer name, address, date sold).
-These records must be maintained for at least one year after the animal leaves your possession.
-BirdTracks stores this data permanently and lets you export it for inspections.
+These records must be maintained for at least one year after the animal leaves your possession under USDA rules, though many states require longer retention periods.
+BirdTracks stores this data permanently and lets you export it for inspections at any time.

 Veterinary Care Records

 Maintain records of all veterinary visits, treatments, medications, and health certificates.
 USDA-licensed facilities must have a program of veterinary care supervised by a licensed veterinarian.
-Even non-licensed breeders should keep health records for each bird.
+Records should include the date of each visit, the veterinarian's name, diagnoses, treatments administered, and follow-up instructions.
+Even non-licensed breeders should keep health records for each bird to demonstrate responsible care.

 Document which pairs were bred, dates of pairing, clutch data (eggs laid, eggs fertile, eggs hatched), and the identity of all offspring.
-These records prove that your birds are captive-bred (important for CITES compliance) and help you track productivity and genetic data.
+These records prove that your birds are captive-bred (important for CITES compliance) and help you track productivity, genetic diversity, and lineage.
+BirdTracks automatically links parents to offspring, tracks clutch history, and helps you avoid inbreeding through its pedigree tracking features.

 Financial Records